5 Tips for Getting a Loan When You’re an Independent Contractor

 Lenders will consider a credit score of 650 or higher to be good, but 700 or higher will offer the best interest rates.

-To improve your credit score, pay your bills on time, use your credit cards (pay them off before they incur interest), and aim for 30% credit utilization or less.
+To improve your credit score, pay your bills on time, use your credit cards (pay them off before they incur interest), and aim for 30% credit utilisation or less.
+It is generally sensible to respond to the financial challenges faced by contractors with careful budgeting and good financial planning.

 Many high-quality lenders will only provide financing options to businesses that are two to three years old.
 50% of companies fail in the first five years, so many lenders will be skeptical of your new startup.